 Meet as many people as possible.
-This is a time where all our first-year students are on the same page: they are all new.
-The RAs (Resident Advisers) on their halls will be holding hall meetings and planning group activities so they get to know each other and bond.
-When your students are in their rooms just hanging out, encourage them to leave the door open and encourage their fellow hallmates to pop in and say hello, and vice versa; if they are asleep or out of the room, the room should always be locked!
-Students should also meet their RAs, Faculty Fellows (faculty and staff assigned to help host events in residence halls and make connections with students).
+This is a time where all our first-year students are equal in that they are all new.
+Everyone is trying to learn how to get around campus, where to eat, what to do, how to make friends.
+The RAs (Resident Advisers) in each residence hall (aka dormitories) will be holding hall meetings and planning group activities so students get to know each other.
+When your students are in their rooms just hanging out, encourage them to leave the door open and encourage their fellow hallmates to come in and say hello, and vice versa; if your students are sleeping or are not in their room, the room should always be locked!
+Students should also meet their RAs and Faculty Fellows (faculty and staff assigned to help host events in residence halls and make connections with students).

 Keep an open mind.
 Students will have the opportunity to meet other classmates from different parts of the country and the world, or whose backgrounds are different and unique.
 Urge your students to meet everyone with an open mind and see what wonderful friendships can develop.

 Include others.
 Look for people on their hall or in their classes who might need a friend or might want an invitation – whether it is to lunch, or to drive to the grocery store or to hang out.
+Some people are naturally extroverted and it is easy to jump into new activities, others of us are introverts and it might feel better to go somewhere with a friends instead of alone.
 Be a good friend to others and they will return the favor.

 Try new things.
-There will be a Student Involvement Fair on Tuesday, September 6th from 3:30-6 pm on the Mag Quad (aka Manchester Plaza).
+There will be a Student Involvement Fair on Tuesday, September 5th on the Mag Quad (aka Manchester Plaza).
 All the student organizations on campus will have tables with email signups to get involved in their organization.
 Urge your students to find a few organizations to try – whether that is continuing a passion they had in high school or trying something completely different.

 Use the first week to plan wisely.
 Students will need to discover the best way to plan for their new academic lives.
-For most students, they need to find out the best places for studying – is it in their room? in the library? in a classroom? in an administrative building? – as well as when they do their best studying and homework – is it right after class? am? pm?
+For most students, they need to find out the best places for studying – is it in their room? in the library? in a classroom? in an administrative building? – as well as when they do their best studying and homework – is it right after class? in the morning? at night?
 Once classes begin, students will be asked to follow each class’ syllabus that shows all assignments, papers, tests, and expectations for things like attendance.
-Those who plan their activities – whether it is paper calendaring system, phone calendar reminders, etc. – tend to fare better and procrastinate less.
+Those who plan their activities – whether it is by using a paper calendar system, phone calendar reminders, etc. – tend to fare better and procrastinate less.

 Go beyond the ‘Wake Forest bubble.”
 There is also a wonderful city beyond campus.
 After your students get over the initial adjustment to campus, they might enjoy taking advantage of some of the restaurants that border campus, or our rich artistic downtown (especially 4th street and Trade street), or Old Salem, or Pilot Mountain.
 Try Camino Bakery (my personal favorite downtown coffeehouse/hangout!) and go see an artsy movie at a/perture theatre.
 Get plugged into Smitty’s Notes, which is a local web site that lists activities and events in Winston-Salem.
 You can recommend some of these resources to your students if they are looking for things to do – and there are many more on the site Visit Winston Salem – and you might want to consider these too for Family Weekend.